ThatCoolCoder/foss-rcas/Docs/ElectricSimNotes.md

 m delta s, torque factor -> torque torque, prop mass, current prop rpm -> new prop rpm torque, torque constant -> current

+This seems far too risky, there are so many inaccuracies that will creep in.
+Models are not created by users, I think it's best to (at least for v1) just have measured or externally computed values, instead of complete simulation.

+So perhaps we add the following values to the brushless motor.
+They are related to the propeller-motor combo so there's no properly neat place.
+- amps drawn at full throttle on the ground
+- rpm reached at full throttle on the ground (can obtain from audio recording - `= dominant frequency / num prop blades * 60)`)

+Then it becomes:
+static current, torque constant -> torque power, maths -> prop resistance
+    `drag factor = power/v^2`
+prop resistance, prop mass, current prop rpm -> prop rpm

 ## Resources
 making propeller thrust calcs practical: https://www.electricrcaircraftguy.com/2014/04/propeller-static-dynamic-thrust-equation-background.html